 You’ll find national organizations, groups at the state level and plenty of local groups who can help you on your journey.
 Some families meet up weekly so that kids can spend time together while parents share tips and tricks, while others join together to help each other with lessons and field trips.
 When you embark on this journey, know that you’re not alone.

 Here are our top free recommended resource and learning tools:

 TED-Ed: Have to heard of TED Talks?
 Well, TED-Ed is TED’s youth and education initiative.
-It helps you build lesson plans around TED talks, TED-Ed resources, and YouTube video.
+It helps you build lesson plans around TED talks, TED-Ed resources, and YouTube videos.

 Khan Academy: Khan is a nonprofit that offers free online lessons and interactive exercises on math, science, computer programming, history, art history, economics, and more.
 It’s completely free and includes practice exercises, instructional videos, and a personalized learning dashboard.
 They also offer content from NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT.

 NASA for Students: The website offers various STEM-related articles, videos, and activities for students in grades K-12.